The Coffee Cherry

 When I explain that the coffee is in fact a cherry stone split into two halves, they seem strangely curious!

-I was keen to see this on my first ever trip to the Columbian plantation and gave one a good squeeze in front of my camera to try and show you just how remarkable these coffee beans really are!
+I was keen to see this on my first ever trip to the Columbian plantation and gave one a good squeeze in front of my camera to try and show our customers just how remarkable these coffee beans really are!

 The white flowers smell a lot like Jasmine and they generally develop after a heavy rainfall.
 They literally burst into flower overnight and the hills and mountain tops look like heavy snow has fallen, it is extremely rare to see such a sight and many coffee experts have only been fortunate enough to see this a handful of times during their lifetime.